1986

 gets bored with this side of things really fast."[4]

-Sometimes it bothered him that Martin didn't really care about the production
+Sometimes it bothered him that Martin didn't really care about the production,

-"We even have the theory that Martin is a lazy sod who writes an entire album
+Alan: "We even have the theory that Martin is a lazy sod who writes an entire album

 in an afternoon but pretends he hasn't so he can take ages to think about other